Senna family (Caesalpiniaceae)

 Faunal Associations: The flowers atttract bumblebees primarily, which seek pollen.
 Halictid bees also visit the flowers for pollen, but are less likely to achieve cross-pollination.
 The extra-floral nectaries, on the other hand, attract primarily ants and a few other insects, including ladybird beetles and flies.
 It is possible that some of these insects protect the plant from other insects that would attack the foliage.
 The caterpillars of some Sulfur butterflies rely on the foliage of Senna spp.
 (Sennas) as a source of food.
 In Illinois, this includes Eurema nicippe (Sleepy Orange), Phoebis philea (Orange-Barred Sulfur), and Phoebis sennae eubule (Cloudless Sulfur).
 Other insects that feed on Sennas include caterpillars of the moths Ascalapha odorata (Black Witch) and Pleuroprucha insularia (Common Tan Wave); caterpillars of the last species feed on the flowers.
 Mammalian herbivores usually avoid consumption of the foliage, which has purgative properties.
 The seeds may be eaten by some upland gamebirds, particularly the Bobwhite.

-Photographic Location: The photographs were taken of plants growing in an herbal garden at Meadowbrook Park, Urbana, Illinois.
-The photograph of the stem and petiole reveals one of the club-shaped nectary glands.
+Photographic Location: The photographs were taken of plants growing in an herbal garden at Meadowbrook Park, Urbana, Illinois, and in the wildflower garden of the webmaster in the same city.

 Comments: This is a striking plant while in bloom and it has attractive foliage.
 It is difficult to distinguish Wild Senna from Senna marilandica (Maryland Senna), which has a very similar appearance.
 Generally, Wild Senna has a more northern distribution than Maryland Senna, but in Illinois their ranges overlap.
 On Wild Senna, the pistils of the flowers have long white hairs, while in Maryland Senna these hairs are shorter and more appressed.
-Wild Senna has oval-rhombic seeds that are almost as wide as they are long, while Maryland Senna has more narrow seeds that are almost twice as long as they are across.
+Wild Senna has a tendency to produce a greater abundance of flowers than Maryland Senna, although this characteristic is influenced by environmental conditions, such as the abundance of sunlight.
 Another scientific name for Wild Senna is Cassia hebecarpa.